 Way 1: Use a Toshiba NTFS driver for Mac

-The best way to fix Toshiba external hard drive read-only on Mac is by employing iBoysoft NTFS for Mac.
+The most effective way to resolve the read-only issue on a Toshiba external hard drive for Mac is to use iBoysoft NTFS for Mac.

 It's a reliable NTFS for Mac driver that grants you full read/write access to NTFS external hard drives on Mac, without data loss.
-Once installed, it will automatically change your Toshiba external drive from read-only to read/write on Mac, allowing you to write to it.
+Once installed, it will automatically change your Toshiba external drive from read-only to read/write on Mac, allowing you to write to NTFS on Mac.

 Way 2: Change permissions on Toshiba external hard drive on Mac